pnp/PnP/Samples/AzureAD.GroupAuthorization/Office365AddIn.GroupAuthorization/Readme.md

-﻿# Office 365 Add-In With Groups Authorization #
+# Office 365 Add-In With Groups Authorization #

 ### Summary ###
-This sample shows how to use windows Azure Active directory and the groups to authorize actions in your asp.net MVC app or Offce 365 Add-In
+This sample shows how to use windows Azure Active directory and the groups to authorize actions in your asp.net MVC app or Office 365 Add-In

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)
--  Office 365 Dedicated (D)

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-Office365AddIn.GroupAuthorization | Luis Valencia (Capatech)
+Office365AddIn.GroupAuthorization | Luis Valencia (**Capatech**)

 ### Version history ###
 Version  | Date | Comments